 To manage availability, we need to be constantly measuring what we actually send back in our responses.
 Mistakes with the mapping of product against search criteria e.g. London, GB vs. London, UK or not enabling fare buckets will immediately impact booking revenues.

 There are couple of ways of reporting on availability.
 I can either track what proportion of requests result in a response offering at least one product (% Availability) or I can track how many product offers whether that be room options or flight departures are being made per request (Supply-to-Demand).

 Availability reporting isn’t just about products either – an agent consistently searching an API for products with low or zero availability is loading the API system without driving revenue.
 This presents itself as either an opportunity to offer new product or to work with the agent to limit platform load.

-The natural expectation is that the IT related issues that are part of our Pillar 1 have already been resolved to provide a reliable API service so reports of a low %Availability value should only be related to business level issues.
-If our service is reliable and a low %Availability persists then a very detailed breakdown of the products being searched is essential – this must include check-in and other possible restrictions on particular product groups.
+There is a natural presumption that we are addressing each pillar in turn so reports of a low %Availability value should be able to factor out IT related (pillar 1) issues.
+If it is still low then a very detailed breakdown of the product being searched is going to help – this includes check-in and other possible restrictions on particular product.

 The Time Dimension

-Finding out about a revenue impacting problem that happened yesterday might be called irritating.
-Having that problem 365 days a year is called expensive.
+Finding out about a revenue impacting problem that happened yesterday is irritating.
+Having that problem 365 days a year is expensive.